 The vast majority of U.S. schools do not have an autism elopement protocol.
 It’s not because they can’t afford it; an effective protocol like the one I will propose here is mostly free.
 The reason schools don’t have one is simple — they don’t realize they need it.

-Today, 1 in 68 children is diagnosed with autism.
-Statistically, 50% of those children will wander.
-Of those who wander, 70% of them cannot effectively communicate verbally.
-And autistic children are often drawn to water, making a beeline for it when given an opportunity to do so.
-In fact, of the children who are found dead as a result of autistic elopement, 92% will be found in water.
+Today, one in 68 children is diagnosed with autism.
+Statistically, half of them will elope, and more than a third cannot effectively communicate their name, address, or phone number.
+(An even higher percentage will struggle with communication beyond this.)
+And autistic children are often drawn to water.
+Of the children who are found dead as a result of elopement, 91 percent will be found in water.

 If a school district’s plan to address autistic elopement is merely to wait for it to happen and call police, they are planning for tragedy.